DessimozLab/FastOMA/README.md

 [fe/bbb9c8] process > hog_rest (2)        [100%] 3 of 3 ✔
 [7a/4dcbc5] process > collect_subhogs (1) [100%] 1 of 1 ✔
 ```
-By adding `-resume` to the nextflow line, you can continue your previous nextflow job.
+If the run interrupted, by adding `-resume` to the nextflow commond line, you can continue your previous nextflow job.

 Then, following files and folders should appear in the folder `out_folder` which was the argument.
 ```